Trucking Across Australia

 The vehicle requires copious quantizes of fuel, tire pressures need to be checked, spare tires and equipment to change tires on the open road needs to be kept in the vehicle.

-When the rig final starts its journey the trucker needs to consider his journey time - what is the condition of the roads they will travel on - are there any diversions they need to consider before starts Bridges out - The height of the load - Is there flooding anywhere - Bush fires - When will they take there rest brakes - Complete their log books - What is the time table for this load, what time will they need to be at the premises to ensure the load is unloaded - Where will they stop for meals and fuel - When will they call home or the base - Will there be a queue for unloading when they reach their destination - Will there be a return load or do I run home empty.
+When the rig final starts its journey the trucker needs to consider his journey time - what is the condition of the roads they will travel on - are there any diversions they need to consider before he starts; are there bridges out, the height of the load, is there flooding anywhere, are there bushfires, when will they take their rest breaks, completing their log books, what is the time table for this load, what time will they need to be at the premises to ensure the load is unloaded, where will they stop for meals and fuel, when will they call home or the base, will there be a queue for unloading when they reach their destination, will there be a return load or do I run home empty?
+Whew!
+That much?
+YEP!

 Once on the road the trucker needs to be mindful of others on the road and things like motor vehicle accidents, ensure that they do not fall asleep, be prepared to change punchers in tyres or blow outs, ensure they are traveling within speed limits, high beam - low beam, continually changing gears up and down, some townships have noise restrictions, sometimes they may need to stop to assist someone in trouble.
 Of course they don't have that much to do so let's ask them to do a charity run to help those in need and guess what many off them would.